Financial Peace University Week 5 Review

 Marketers determine their strategies based on your buying habits, your internet searches, your age, your marital status, where you live, and even what level of education you have.

-Dave talks about the four major ways we’re marketed to.
 The first is personal selling, and a typical example would be experienced on a car lot.

 Tactics such as always answering a question with a question will draw you into the buying experience and allow the salesman to find out more about what you want.
 Once your desires are known, it’s easy to be persuaded that the product’s benefits are worth the cost.